FrancoRamirezz/AI_WebScraper/README.md

-# WebScraper and OpenAI will be used
+# WebScraper, Langchain and OpenAI